jverzani/CalculusWithJulia.jl/markdown/differentiable_vector_calculus/scalar_functions.md

 What does the vector-valued function $\vec{r}(t) = \langle x(t), y(t), (f\circ\vec\gamma(t))\rangle$ describe:

 ````
-CalculusWithJulia.WeaveSupport.Radioq(["The three dimensional position of t
+CalculusWithJulia.WeaveSupport.Radioq(["The climbers gradient, pointing in
-he climber", "The climbers gradient, pointing in the direction of greatest
+the direction of greatest ascent", "The three dimensional position of the c
-ascent"], 1, "", nothing, [1, 2], ["The three dimensional position of the c
+limber"], 2, "", nothing, [1, 2], ["The climbers gradient, pointing in the
-limber", "The climbers gradient, pointing in the direction of greatest asce
+direction of greatest ascent", "The three dimensional position of the climb
-nt"], "", false)
+er"], "", false)
 ````